 Breckenridge Arts District: I loved exploring this vibrant arts district in downtown Breckenridge that features studios, galleries, performance spaces, historic landmarks, public art and other creative businesses in one location.
 From 2000 to 2012 it grew into a thriving arts campus that includes ceramics, glass blowing and other studios.
 Check the calendar on their website for a listing of open studios and art classes, photography classes, art exhibitions, classes in fiction and travel writing along with yoga and dance classes.

-At 103 S. Harris is the Speakeasy Movie Theatre that features independent and art films along with the Academy Award nominees.
+At 103 S. Harris is The Eclipse Theater (formerly the Speakeasy Movie Theatre) that features independent and art films along with the Academy Award nominees.